linem-davton/cpp-playground/README.md

 - Place the header files in the `include` directory.
 - Place the source files in the `src` directory, or in a new subdirectory in the `src` directory.
-- Configure CMake by Adding the following to the CMakeLists.txt file in `src` dir to build the executable.
+- Configure CMake by Adding the following to the [CMakeLists.txt](src/CMakeLists.txt) file in `src` dir.

 ```cmake
 add_executable(a.out a.cpp) # add executable